apache/flink-web/docs/content/getting-help.md

 2. confirm the subscription by replying to the confirmation email, and
 3. send your email to `user@flink.apache.org`.

-Please note that you won't receive a respose to your mail if you are not subscribed.
+Please note that you won't receive a response to your mail if you are not subscribed.

 ### Slack